Prompt Engineering Guide

 It seems like you didn't complete your question.
 If you meant to ask "What is 2 + 2?" then the answer is 4.
 If you have a different question or need further assistance, feel free to ask!

 We can see that GPT-3 has completed our input with what it felt were the most probable next characters.
 On the other hand, ChatGPT has responded to us as if we suddenly stopped speaking in a conversation.
 The conversationality of chatbots makes using them feel more natural to use, so most people prefer them over other AIs.
-However, the most signifigant reason that chatbots are better is that companies like OpenAI and Anthropic have built chatbots that are very smart, and can better respond to your prompts2.
+However, the most signifigant reason that chatbots are better is that companies like OpenAI and Anthropic have built chatbots that are very smart, and can better respond to your prompts.

 Tokens